eea/eea.docker.tct/README.rst

 Prerequisites - System packages
 -------------------------------
-These should be installed by the sysadmin (needs root) This buildout was tested on linux (debian based and RHEL based)
+These should be installed by the sysadmin (needs root) This buildout was tested on RHEL based-linux.

 RHEL based systems
 ~~~~~~~~~~~~~~~~~